onthebusiness/harelang.org/content/tutorials/introduction.md

       the error case as we described before, leaving []u8 and io::EOF remaining.

-      To address this, we use the `as` operator to interpret the value as if it were a []u8 &mdash; this is called a type assertion.
+      To address this, we use the `as` operator to interpret the value as if it were a []u8&nbsp;&mdash; this is called a type assertion.
 Like other assertions, the compiler will check our work and, if proven wrong, will cause the program to crash.
 You can simulate this case by pressing Ctrl+D in your terminal emulator instead of entering your name.